 When he did the pilot for "Dharma and Greg", veteran writer and producer Chuck Lorre made up a vanity card with Chuck Lorre Productions barely readable at the top and a large block of small text below... impossible to read in the brief moment it appeared on screen.

 But if you videotaped the show and freeze-framed the card, you could read: "Thank you for videotaping "Dharma & Greg" and freeze-framing on my vanity card.
 I'd like to take this opportunity to share with you some of my personal beliefs..." and he did, filling that card, and another one for the second episode, and on, and on, until he ran out of personal philosphy and started writing other stuff.

 Lorre told personal stories, created characters for unwritten novels, campaigned for himself to replace Michael Eisner as Chairman of Disney (yeah, sure), and complained about how hard it was to write a new vanity card every week.
 But he kept writing them, and is still writing them for his current series "Two and a Half Men" (except for one week when he had his co-creator Lee Aronsohn write one).
-Although not always worth the trouble of freeze-framing (he also posts them on his Web site), it's still a better tribute to the television writer than Stephen J. Cannell's.
+Although not always worth the trouble of freeze-framing (he also ), it's still a better tribute to the television writer than Stephen J. Cannell's.